Introduction to Python for

-A 3-Day Remote Seminar Taught by Jason Anastasopoulos, Ph.D.
+A 4-Day Livestream Seminar Taught by Jason Anastasopoulos, Ph.D.

 Python is a premier language for modern data science and data analysis.
 It is a free, open-source language that has a simple, easy-to-understand syntax and an incredible range of data analysis and visualization libraries.
-In three days, this seminar combines both an introductory and intermediate course in Python.
+In four days, this seminar provides a comprehensive introduction to Python.
 The goal is to get participants to fully understand many of the basic elements of Python and immediately apply them to practical data analysis and data collection problems.

 More Details About the Course Content